cloudspannerecosystem/sampledb/README.md

 [![cloudspannerecosystem](https://circleci.com/gh/cloudspannerecosystem/sampledb.svg?style=svg)](https://circleci.com/gh/cloudspannerecosystem/sampledb)

 This application allows you to quickly get a sample database into Cloud Spanner.
-It does so by loading data from a CSV file into a Cloud Spanner database.
+It does so by loading data from a CSV file into a new Cloud Spanner database.

 The data contained in the CSV file is sourced from the "Hacker News - Y Combinator" BigQuery